wzh4464/own_transformer/mydoc.md

 - `d_ff` _int_ - Hidden dimension of the output tensor.
 - `dropout` _float_ - Dropout probability.
 - `device` _str, optional_ - Device to use.

+  1. Calculate the masked self-attention output and add it to the input tensor, followed by dropout and layer normalization.
+  2. Compute the cross-attention output between the decoder and encoder outputs, and add it to the normalized masked self-attention output, followed by dropout and layer normalization.
+  3. Calculate the position-wise feed-forward output and combine it with the normalized cross-attention output, followed by dropout and layer normalization.
+  4. Return the processed tensor.

 <a id="main.EncoderLayer.forward"></a>